 THE PROGRAM OPERATES BASED OFF OF A Three-PRONGED MODEL:

 Professional Advising & Academic Support

-- Participants will participate in bi-monthly meetings where students will foster strong relationships with other first-generation and low-income freshmen students.
+- Participants will participate in weekly meetings where students will foster strong relationships with other first-generation and low-income freshmen students.
 Past meetings have ranged from discussions on social activism to leveraging students' first generation/low-income background in fellowship and internship applications.
 These meetings will be used not only for social bonding amongst the freshman cohort, but also for constructive skill building.